varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/getting-started/ConfiguringGradle.md

 ---

 When you create a Kobweb site from any of the provided Kobweb templates, they will already be set up in the way that this section recommends.
-However, if you are using an older legacy project, or trying to add Kobweb to an existing project, or even just for learning purposes, users might find the information here useful.
+However, if you are trying to add Kobweb to an existing project, or even if you're just curious about this for learning purposes, the information here might be useful.

 ### Kobweb artifact repositories